ermiry/pocket-service/README.md

 **Description:** Get all the authenticated user's categories \
 **Returns:**
   - 200 and categories json on success
-  - 400 on failed auth
+  - 401 on failed auth

 #### POST api/pocket/categories
 **Access:** Private \
 **Description:** A user has requested to create a new category \
 **Returns:**
   - 200 on success creating category
-  - 400 on failed auth or on failed to create new category
+  - 400 on failed to create new category
+  - 401 on failed auth
   - 500 on server error

 #### GET api/pocket/categories/:id